TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

     * easement

 ### Arguments to Corp
-- This structure is always changing, new classes and necessary fields are constainly being added or changed.
+- This structure isAlways changing, new classes and necessary fields are constainly being added or changed.
 How do we keep track of changes and data collection forms in multiple applications (GIS, WMS, capital data collection spreadsheet)?

+### List of Properties used
+* hasPart
+* isPartOf
+* isA
+* dosedMaterial
+* containedMaterial
+* filterMedium
+* isMobile
+* fuelType
+* tankType
+* useOfBuilding
+* hasInstrumentationComponent
+* hasInterfaceComponent

+### Terms to be Defined
+* component

 ### Footnotes
-[^1]: Under the categories whose name ends in "specific", you will find term denoting assets used in a particular specialized system (such as HVAC or security for example), or assets designed to support a certain common category of human goal (such as safety).
-[^2]: Under this category, you will find term denoting discrete assets that perform a low-level technical functions within a diverse range of systems that are in service of a open set of human goals.
-[^3]: For some classes, you may not be able to clearly distinguish whether it is a "discrete general purpose asset" class or "specific" application asset class.
-An example is the class *pressure relieve valve*, you may recognize it as a *safety or hazard prevention specific* or a *general purpose discrete asset > flow or pressure control* asset.
-In cases like this, you will find the class under more than one branch of the tree.
-[^4]: individual assets come from the GIS
+[^1]: COMPONENT: An asset that is never a stand alone unit, but always a part of a larger unit.

+[^2]: TRACKED_COMP: An class of component, some instances of which are tracked like an asset unit, for either its movement, or work history

+[^3]: COMMON_NAME: Example of a class, bearing a common name, which if subsumed under a functional classification category (under GENERIC CROSS-DOMAIN ASSET TERMS), would be hard to find.

+[^4]: COMPONENT/UNIT/ASSEMBLY: Example where "unit" or "assembly" is explictly called out in the naming, to avoid ambiguity.
+For more examples, ctrl + F for "unit" or assembly.

-[^5]: an class that appears in multiple places on this classification hierarchy
+[^5]: MULTI_PLACE: Example of a class that appears in multiple places on this classification hierarchy

-[^6]: though not a lowest level class, can be instantiated as an asset class
+[^6]: NOT_LOWEST: Example of a class that can be used on an asset record, but not at the lowest level of the classification

-[^7]: AK: should we inlcude for future?
-[^8]: TH: I have included assets that are (1) independently replaceable AND (2) has a different (shorter) life-cycle compared the structure itself (e.g.roof) OR must be tracked at inidividual level for compliance reasons (e.g. fire door, fixed ladder), BUT NOT the assets that satisfies (1) and (2) above, but isn't the object of a a regular inspection or maintenance work order AND .
-[^9]: #EZ:gas chlorine dosing system has a lot complexity - not just eductor - see chlorinator
-[^10]: note, we are not distinguishing chlorintor, sulphinator, or other type of dosing
-[^11]: Could be a large processing tank or a substation on a skid.
-[^12]: {subclassof:chemical reactor}
+[^10]: INTERESTING: an example of something interesting.